echo2echo/Perl-Web-Images/README.md

 $ ./resize_images.pl

-If it works you will see a list of files converted to thumbnails
+If it works you will see a generated list of files converted to thumbnails

 #
 # Instructions for perl-cgi-images.pl